 There are a very large number of ultra-wide-angle and wide-angle lenses available for a full-frame Sony camera body.
 So, I won’t list them all and the classification suggested below is mainly from the shortest to the longest focal lengths.

-You will find below the summary table of the 5 lenses detailed next.
+You will find below the summary table of the best prime wide-angle Sony lenses.

 It is also important to note that there are a large number of very interesting alternatives (depending on your needs, desires and especially your budget).
 I’ll detail everything I found, and I’ll offer you my analysis about it.
 This is not a truth as such, but just my vision of things considering all the different lenses that you can think about in addition to the 5 mentioned below.
 Here is the summary table of the alternatives to consider.